-Can you imagine a hot summers day without indoor air-conditioning?
-Air-conditioning is used to create and maintain a certain temperature, relative humidity, and air purity conditions in indoor spaces.
-We feel its benefits in the shops, in our offices, and most importantly in the tranquillity of or homes.
-One of the most refreshing feelings in the summer is entering into an air-conditioned space.
+Can you imagine a hot summer’s day without air-conditioning?
+Air conditioning is used to create and maintain a certain temperature, relative humidity, and air purity conditions in indoor spaces.
+One of the most refreshing feelings in the summer has to be entering into an air-conditioned space.

 In Ancient Egypt, water-soaked reeds were hung on window sills.
 The wind evaporated the water on the reeds and made the air around them cooler.

-In Ancient Rome, water from aqueducts was circulated through the walls of certain houses to keep them cool.
+In Ancient Rome, water from aqueducts was circulated through the walls of certain villas to keep them cool.

-Before air conditioners were developed to keep things nice and comfortable, people would use big blocks of ice to keep cool.
+Before air conditioners were developed to help keep life more comfortable in hot weather, people used big blocks of ice to keep cool.

 John Gorrie is considered the father of refrigeration and air conditioning.
 As a Floridian doctor in 1842, he developed a machine that made ice to cool the air for his patients.
 He was granted a patent to create a similar machine for homes and buildings but died before he could create it.

-In 1899, a ventilation system was installed in the dissecting room at Cornell University—that way, the students could dissect cadavers without the smell.
+In 1899, a ventilation system was installed in the dissecting room at Cornell University – it meant students could dissect cadavers without the smell.

 When air conditioning technology became more prevalent in the early 1900s, movie theatre owners invested in AC systems to fill seats during the stickiest and hottest days of the year.
 Most people didn’t have home air conditioning, so the movie theatre was the perfect escape.
 “Refrigerated Air” was often highlighted in theatre advertisements.